The Relationship Blame Game

 Read the entire article 4 Steps to Let Go of Blame in Your Relationship at Tiny Buddha

-I am grateful for all the teachers, mentors, counselors, friends and family that have held me accountable for the way I think, feel and act to the degree that I let them.
+I am grateful for all the teachers, mentors, counselors, friends, and family who have held me accountable for the way I think, feel, and act to the degree that I let them.
 No matter how many hours and days I sit in silence, I still need all of you to be supportive mirrors reflecting back to me how I need to develop to honor my life’s purpose.
-I am also grateful that in most circumstances when I’m angry, I look at myself first and try not to blame others.
+I am also grateful that in most circumstances, when I’m angry, I look at myself first and try not to blame others.
 I am committed to not participating in the relationship blame game to the best of my ability.
-My commitment extends beyond my own relationships, in support of others wanting to move beyond the relationship blame game as well.
+My commitment extends beyond my relationships in support of others wanting to move beyond the relationship blame game as well.
 Isn’t it time we all accepted responsibility for who and what we are and stop blaming others?

 More posts you may enjoy: